AckerlyXu/heima/articles/sql-database/sql-database-auditing.md

 * A server policy applies to all existing and newly created databases on the server.

-* If *server blob auditing is enabled*, it *always applies to the database* (that is, the database will be audited), regardless of the database auditing settings.
+* If *server blob auditing is enabled*, it *always applies to the database*.
+The database will be audited, regardless of the database auditing settings.

-* Enabling Blob auditing on the database, in addition to enabling it on the server, will *not* override or change any of the settings of the server Blob auditing. both audits will exist side by side.
-In other words, the database will be audited twice in parallel (once by the Server policy and once by the Database policy).
+* Enabling blob auditing on the database, in addition to enabling it on the server, does *not* override or change any of the settings of the server blob auditing.
+Both audits will exist side by side.
+In other words, the database is audited twice in parallel; once by the server policy and once by the database policy.

     > [!NOTE]
     > You should avoid enabling both server Blob auditing and database Blob auditing together, unless:
     > * You want to use a different *storage account* or *retention period* for a specific database.
-    > * You want to audit event types or categories for a specific database that differ from event types or categories that are being audited for the rest of the databases on the server.
+    > * You want to audit event types or categories for a specific database that differ from the rest of the databases on the server.
 For example, you might have table inserts that need to be audited only for a specific database.
    >
    > Otherwise, we recommended that you enable only server-level blob auditing and leave the database-level auditing disabled for all databases.